JPonsa/card_fraud_detection/REAME.md

 - Feature engineering.
     - Time features.
 Based on the transaction timestamp we can determined if the transaction was conducted on weekends or night.
     - User profiles.
 For each customer I computed the total number and the average number of transaction in the last 1, 7 or 30 days before the new transaction.
 This inform use on whether in some customer habits.
 We use rolling windows as customer behaviours may change over time
     - Payment terminal Fraud risk.
 Similar to customers, I computed the total and average number of transaction conducted on a given terminal.
-Additionally
+Additionally I computed the number of previous fraudulent transaction in different time windows.
+The logic is that once a terminal has been compromised, it is more likely to generate more fraudulent transactions transactions.

 # Observations